 We collect, store and process your personal data.
 This personal data may be held by the Group on paper or in electronic format.

-We are committed to being transparent about how we look after your personal data, to protect your privacy and security and to meet the obligations under the General Data Protection Regulation.
+We are committed to being transparent about how we look after your personal data, to protect your privacy and security and to meet the obligations under the UK General Data Protection Regulation and Data Protection Action 2018.
 The purpose of this Privacy Notice is to make you aware how and why we collect and process your personal data both before, during and after our contract with you.

 What types of personal data do we collect about you?